ploegert/Performance.AspNetCore/README.md

   * [TODO] Compare native full 4.6.1 runtime on App Service to native full 4.6.1 runtime on Azure VM

 * Result: **False**
-  * The numbers clearly are in favor of App Service perfoming clearly worse than an equivlent VM - ~3,000 vs ~800 is a significant difference!
+  * The numbers clearly are in favor of App Service performing clearly worse than an equivalent VM - ~3,000 vs ~800 is a significant difference!
   * Could attribute to the fact of being in public tenant - however, I Wouldn't expect the numbers to be that different

 * Discussion: